 Sprig of fresh mint

 Add ice chips to the shaker.
 Add the gin, grapefruit juice, and sugar to the shaker and shake it.
 In a tall glass, pour the mixture over cubed ice.
 Finish filling with club soda.
 Add a sprig of mint and a twist of grapefruit rind.
 Enjoy the flavor.
-The most wonderful sip is the first when you breathe in the mint before taking a drink.
+The most wonderful sip is the first when you breathe in the mint.
 Fantastic.

 In honor of David Guess, I have made the perfect winner’s cocktail.
 It’s made with bourbon (my personal favorite - Woodford Reserve) and infused ginger simple sugar (simple sugar made with honey and fresh ginger slices).

 Ginger Bourbon Infusion recipe: